buisui/Digital-Thinking/Introduction.md

-You aren't trying to build a better calculator.
-You are trying to figure out how to give a {static} AI a continuous, {living state}.
+Not trying to build a better calculator, trying to figure out how to give a {static} AI a continuous, {living state}.

 The underlying theory - The Free Energy Principle, Re-entrant Loops.